wp-plugins/csv-2-post/readme.txt

     * c2pprocess change to csv2postaction
     * New column added to c2psources table "name" for users to name their data source
     * New column added to c2psources table "directory" for multi-file treatment in a single datasource, the "path" column value can change to any file in the directory
+    * unexpected output during activation caused by extending class sharing same function name
+    * dbDelta() problems fixed with changes to queries
 * Known Issues
     * Data Table view is not suitable as tables are too wide, column titles cannot be read

-= 8.0.32 =
+= 8.0.33 =
 * From The Developer
     * Report a bug in the free edition by reporting it on the WebTechGlobal Forum to get a 20% discount on the premium edition
-* Fixes
-    * Problem with post status fixed
 * Feature Changes
     * Boxes are now proper WP postboxes which can be: moved, hidden, closed
     * Every view is now a registered Wordpress page